apollographql/apollo-client/docs/source/essentials/mutations.md

 The update function is called with the Apollo cache as the first argument.
 The cache has several utility functions such as `cache.readQuery` and `cache.writeQuery` that allow you to read and write queries to the cache with GraphQL as if it were a server.
 There are other cache methods, such as `cache.readFragment`, `cache.writeFragment`, and `cache.writeData`, which you can learn about in our detailed [caching guide](../advanced/caching.html) if you're curious.

+**Note**: Notice that update method gets `cache` and not `client`. `cache` is created using `ApolloInMemory` class and then supplied to `ApolloClient` during client instantiation.
+In case of update function, when you do cache.writeQuery, update internally calls the broadcast and thus, queries listening to the changes will update.
+However, this behavior of broadcasting changes of `cache.writeQuery` is present only in case of `update` function.
+Anywhere else, it would just write to cache and the changes won't reflect in view.
+To avoid this confusion, use `client.writeQuery` when writing to cache.

 The second argument to the update function is an object with a data property containing your mutation result.
 If you specify an [optimistic response](../features/optimistic-ui.html), your update function will be called twice: once with your optimistic result, and another time with your actual result.
 You can use your mutation result to update the cache with `cache.writeQuery`.

 Now that we've learned about the update function, let's implement one for the `Mutation` component we just built!